HyechurnJang/pygics/README.md

 version : 0.4.11

-last change : "/" url processing & module desc
+last change : modules.dsc management

 ## What is Pygics?